benwalks/Lets-Build-Instagram-Free-Book/Chapter Two/Chapter Two.md

 Yes I’m throwing a tantrum and no I don’t care.
 How can I show the world how amazing my life is via photos if people don’t know it’s MY photos they’re looking at??!?!

-It’s time to personalise our posts.
+It’s time to personalize our posts.

 Let’s think about the relationship that our users will have with the posts.
 You’ve dealt with relational databases before, how will this work?